the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-workflow.md

 #### Communicating results through GitHub

-If you are reviewing a pull request on Github, comments should be added in the `Files changed` section, so they can be attached to a particular line of code.
+In Github, comments should be added in the `Files changed` section, so they can be attached to a particular line of code, see [GitHub reviewing changes in pullrequests](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests).
 Make many small comments this way, rather than a big ball of text with everything in it, so that different issues can be kept separate.
 Where relevant, refer to existing Issues and documentation.

 If you're reviewing existing code rather than changes, it is still handy to use pull requests.
 If you find an issue that has an obvious fix, you can submit a pull request with a patch in the usual way.